 5. Remove old iOS backups

 If you’re an iPhone or iPad user, you can back up your device to iCloud or to your computer.
-These backups can occupy a lot of storage, so you may want to delete old iOS backups from your Mac to free up space.
+These backups can occupy a lot of storage.
+So, if your Mac system data is large, consider removing the oldest versions.

 If your Mac is running Catalina or later, do as follows to delete iOS backups: